j0hnwang/OMEN-Transcend-16-ACPI-fix/README.md

 This patch has been tested on Fedora 39 with kernel 6.5/6.6/6.7 and Ubuntu 24.04 with kernel 6.5.

+## Update 2024-02-02

+1. [Patch for F.12](./F.12_patch/dsdt.aml) can be found in F.12_patch dir.
+Usage is pretty much the same.
+2. Patch to fix builtin speakers can be found in [FixBuiltinSpeakers](./FixBuiltinSpeakers).

 ## HOWTO USE

 Compiled DSDT file can be found here [F.11 Rev.A_patch/dsdt.aml](./F.11%20Rev.A_patch/dsdt.aml).
 Download it to your local drive.